mimicbox/ELK-Stack/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The machines on the internal rednet network are not exposed to the public Internet.

 Only the Jump-Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the public workstation IP detailed in RedTeam-SG.

-Machines within the network can only be accessed by ssh.
+Machines within the rednet network can only be accessed by ssh.

 A summary of the access policies in place can be found in the table below.